 First of all, the score is: Reddit- 1; Pinterest-0.
 If Pinterest could go negative, they would on this one.
 Sorry.
 I love Pinterest, don’t get me wrong.

 But I got probably 10 different cornbread recipes from Pinterest.
 Tested them all.
+Even tried out the official Quaker cornmeal cornbread recipe.
 I had a dozen people taste-test the last three to determine the best.
 So I made it my official cornbread recipe, took pictures, and posted it like crazy.
 Including on reddit.
 Where I got a lot of upvotes…and some, uh, constructive criticism.
 Reddit requires a thick skin.
 But it was good advice.

 My answer: I didn’t get a recipe.
-I took reddit advice and adjusted one.
+I took reddit advice and made my own.

 Old-fashioned, Cast Iron Skillet Cornbread

-Remove hot cast iron skillet from oven.
-Drop in 2 Tbsp. butter (use bacon fat if you have it) and swirl around, rub up sides.
+- Remove hot cast iron skillet from oven.
+Drop in 2 Tbsp. bacon grease and swirl around, rub up sides.

 - Place in oven; bake approximately 20 minutes or until toothpick comes out clean.